isomerpages/moe-evergreenpri/_our-processes-and-programmes/ICT/Information Communications Technology.md

 permalink: /our-processes-and-programmes/information-communications-technology/
 description: ""
 third_nav_title: ICT
+variant: markdown
 ---
 ![](/images/Department%20Main%20Photos/img_3331.JPG)

 The ICT department aims to create a technology-enriched learning environment that promotes the effective use of technology for quality teaching and learning, and a strong ICT curriculum to help our students develop the 21st Century Competencies.

 ### Vision:

-* Every teacher a designer and facilitator of tech-mediated learning experiences.
+* Each teacher a collaborative contributor, pedagogically proficient and data literate learning designers of tech-mediated learning experiences.
-* Every student an active learner and a responsible digital user.
+* Every student a future-ready learner and a responsible digital user.

 ### Mission:

-* To build teachers’ capacity to design, enact and assess with technology for active learning in class and beyond the classroom.
+* To develop teachers to be proficient in using e-Pedagogy to design effective tech-enabled learning experiences and to harness learning data to better understand students’ needs and provide more targeted feedback and guidance.
-* To develop students’ ability to connect, create and curate information in a digital environment anchored on sound values.
+* To develop students to be collaborative and connected in using digital tools to co-construct and share knowledge with others while being able to Find, Think, Apply, Create in a digital environment anchored on sound values.

 ### e-Pedagogy @ EGPS
 Our teachers are equipped with the knowledge and skills to design e-pedagogy lessons, leveraging on the affordances of ICT to enhance teaching and learning.
 The lessons are guided by the five key actions for lesson design, enactment and review.